sburns/sburns.github.com/_posts/2014-05-03-cortical-tractography-recipe.md

 #### Software

-I'll be using [Freesurfer][fs] & [FSL][fsl] for this analysis.
-These tools are freely available.
+I'll be using [Freesurfer][fs] & [FSL][fsl] for this analysis, both of which are freely available.
 In particular, I use Freesurfer 5.1 & FSL 5.0.6 though I'm fairly certain this will work in the newest version of Freesurfer, 5.3.

 ### Structural processing